 - Training: 349 participants from SA wine regions attended a Wine Tourism Biosecurity Training Program session.

 - Activations: six best practice test sites were set up and consumer-friendly signage was created for cellar doors.

-- Awareness: The ‘Who’s Hitchhiking With You?‘ campaign was rolled out with videos, images, articles, flyers, advertising, social media and
+- Awareness: The ‘Who’s Hitchhiking With You?‘ campaign was rolled out with videos, images, articles, flyers, advertising, social media and events.

 The Responsible Visitation Campaign is jointly funded by Vinehealth Australia and Primary Industries and Regions South Australia, with additional support from the South Australian Wine Industry Association and the Winemakers’ Federation of Australia.